Shadsterwolf/ShadsterAvatarTools/README.md

 - Please note this is still under-developed and isn't very "user friendly"
 - Backup at least a prefab of your avatar before using!!!
 - Use at your own risk!
+- Theres missing feedback but once the button is pressed, the code executes.
+If the console shows no errors, it probably worked.
 ```

 # Instructions